polyphony-chat/.github/SPECIFICATION.md

 Clients and servers must support encryption, but whether to encrypt a message channel is up to the users.

 Note, that in the below sequence diagrams, the MLS Welcome message and the MLS Group notify message are all encrypted using the public key of the recipient.
 The public key in this context is not to be confused with the public signing key.

+TODO: Note about encryption keys and how they are generated

 ### 5.1 Encrypted guild channels